-In completing this course, and achieving the associated award, a diligent student should be able to:
+In completing this course, and achieving the award, a student should be able to:

 - ILO 1.
-Demonstrate a systematic application and a critical awareness of current management and entrepreneurship research and to evaluate its relevance to industrial and commercial practice. - ILO 2.
-Show a conceptual understanding that enables the student to evaluate critically current research and/or methodologies, develop critiques of them, and, where appropriate, adapt them. - ILO 3.
-Demonstrate the ability to identify the appropriate management and entrepreneurship frameworks for an issue or situation under consideration, and to apply the tool or technique accurately. - ILO 4.
-Undertake and show an ability for independent learning and an interest in advancing their knowledge and understanding and developing new skills to a high level.
+Critically evaluate current management and HRM research and apply it to relevant organisational contexts. - ILO 2.
+Appraise appropriate management and HRM frameworks and ideas for an issue or situation under consideration and apply tools or techniques appropriately. - ILO 3.
+Make informed judgements in the absence of complete data. - ILO 4.
+Undertake and show ability for independent learning and an interest in advancing their knowledge and understanding and developing new skills to a high level.